malibrud/AdventOfCode2021/README.md

 * The math is pretty striaght forward.
 Managing the dots was the most challenging aspect.
 Due to the size of the grid, I chose to store them as a list of coordinates using the `pair` class in the STL.
 Rather than pruning the list after every pass, I eventually ended up just folding all of the dots and then de-duplicating at the end.
 Note that de-duplication is not necessary for the second part, but I chose to use one function for both parts, using the parameter to set the max number of folds and always returning the count of the unique dots.

+## Day 14
+* First part was relatively straight forward.
+Simply build a new string from the old one.
+Always reserve 2x more space than the old one to assure performance is adequate.
+* Second part with 40 steps caused problems with exponential growth of the string.
+Because there are only a finite number of possible pairs for insertion, I changed the approach to counting the number of types of pairs.
+I had to also track which pair was tracking the count of a particular letter because all pairs overlap by one letter.